Skip to main content

 The Indigenous population in Canada

 Furthermore, there are over 630 unique First Nation communities in Canada.
 This represents more than 50 nations and 50 Indigenous languages.
-In fact, as of 2017, the Indigenous population of Canada was growing 4 times quicker than the rest of the country, and it is considered the youngest and fastest growing Canadian demographic.
+In fact, between the 2016 and 2021 censuses, the Indigenous population of Canada grew by 9.4% and is considered the youngest and fastest growing Canadian demographic.
 Indigenous Canadians even have their own unique flag.

 Sources: